Memou/Github-Finder/README.md

+#GITHUB FINDER APP

 Using Github Api,viewing and searching users and description.

-Using React and Context Api with Hooks
+Made using React and Context Api with Hooks